someparty/someparty/source/articles/2020-07-26-fantasy-baseball-at-the-end-of-the-world.html.markdown

 [Watch: Yves Jarvis - "For Props" @ YouTube](https://youtu.be/VsEf74t1dyc "#")

-This week the Toronto no-wave act [New Fries](https://newfries.bandcamp.com/) shared "Lily," their latest preview of the forthcoming LP *Is The Idea Of Us*.
+This week the Toronto No Wave act [New Fries](https://newfries.bandcamp.com/) shared "Lily," their latest preview of the forthcoming LP *Is The Idea Of Us*.
 The glitchy, hypnotic track arrived alongside a pulsing, and appropriately surreal, video by [Oliver Husain](http://www.husain.de/).
 In a statement carried by [Indie88](https://indie88.com/watch-new-fries-share-video-for-new-track-lily/), the group commented:

 >"Lilydale, New York is a caged community inhabited almost exclusively by mediums – those who communicate with the spirit world.
 It is a community of liars and people with special spiritual gifts.
 People across North America travel here to connect with the deceased.
 Anni spent many summers in Lilydale as a kid - her grandfather was a medium."